michaelprescott17/Vanderbilt-Cybersecurity-Project-One/README.md

 - 13.83.12.127

 Machines within the network can only be accessed by an Ansible Docker Container.
-- The ELK VM is only made accesible through the Jump-Box Provisioner using SSH.
+- The ELK VM is only made accessible through the Jump-Box Provisioner using SSH.
 It is accessed at the 10.1.0.4 address.

 A summary of the access policies in place can be found in the table below.